Skip to main content

 Patient Monitoring

-• Patients should be seen weekly during the acute illness.
-Visits should include history, physical exam (include BP measurement), and urinalysis.
+• Seen weekly during the acute illness with history, physical exam (include BP measurement), and urinalysis.

 REFERENCES